satra/NiPyPe-Paper/nipype_paper.rst

 Therefore we will need four nodes: SpecifyModel (NiPyPe specific abstraction layer), Level1Design (SPM design definition), ModelEstimate, and ContrastEstimate.
-The connected modelling Workflow can be seen on Figure TODO.
+The connected modelling Workflow can be seen on Figure workflow\_from\_scratch.
 Model specification supports block, event and sparse designs.
 Contrasts provided to ContrastEstimate are defined using the same names of regressors as defined in the SpecifyModel.

 Having preprocessing and modelling workflows we need to connect them together, add data grabbing facility and save the results.
 For this we